 I miss my mom everyday.
 I miss her hands, I miss her hugs, I miss her smell.
 I miss that she does not get to see her amazing grandkids achieve their dreams.
 I miss that I can’t call her for advice, and to tell her I love her.
 I miss her coming to my house for holidays, and I miss that since she died, the world has not been right.
 But I also know that she sees me, she lets me know she’s watching over us, and loving us from afar.
 There is a Jewish proverb that says, “God could not be everywhere, and therefore he made mothers.”
 This could not be more true.
 My own mother was a shining example of this.

 So as you reflect on your first year, or past years of motherhood, I hope you remember that you are strong, you are important, you are a safe place for them to land.
 You are their leaders, their teachers, their future friends, their rock, their hand to hold.
-I remember hugging my mom so tight that it took my breath away, because you see, they love you that much too.
+I remember hugging my mom so tight as a little girl that it took my breath away.
+I thought I couldn’t love anyone more.
+But that is only a mere fraction of the love we feel as mothers towards our children.
 It is the greatest gift of my life.

 If you’re still hoping to be a mom one day, I will keep you in my heart and thoughts.
 If you are struggling in the season of motherhood that you are in, know that it will pass.
 Hold on tight to every single moment, because it goes faster and faster each year.
 For all of the things I didn’t know, not one of them matters, because I would do it all again.
 They are my everything.
 They are the reason I breathe.
 They are my miracle, and nothing is better than being their mom.